TonyPhipps/tech-notes/fishing.md

 # Line
 ## Braided vs Non-Braided
+- Braided is stronger.
+- Mon-braided fluorocarbon is less visible.
+- Both can be used by usimg braid with a fluoro lead.

 ## Color
 - Camoflage line reduces ability of fourth to spot it.
   - Water depth affects line visibilty to fish.